EsotericSoftware/clippy/README.md

 ### Search

 Items can be searched simply by typing while the popup is open.
-All items containing any of the typed text are shown.
+All items containing any of the typed text are shown. `%` can be used as a wildcard.
+Use `\%` to search for a percent sign.

 ### Menu

-The popup menu is shown by pressing `alt`.
+A menu is shown on the popup by pressing `alt`.
 The `Lock items` checkbox prevents the order of items from changing when an existing item is chosen.
 Numbers `0-9` can be pressed to choose an item.

+## Screenshots

+The default hotkey to take a region screenshot is `ctrl+alt+\`.
+Once activated, click and drag to specify the rectangular region to screenshot.
+The resulting image is uploaded to imgur and a link is placed on the clipboard when the upload is complete.
+The default hotkey to screenshot the foreground window is `ctrl+alt+shift+\`.
+The hotkey to screenshot the whole window is not mapped by default.

 ## Configuration

 Clippy stores its configuration file and the database in user folder, under the `.clippy` subfolder.
 The `config.json` file can be edited to configure Clippy.
 Eg, change the popup hotkey, the number of items shown on the popup, and more.

+Hotkeys are described using [these constants](https://docs.oracle.com/javase/8/docs/api/java/awt/event/KeyEvent.html), just omit the "VK_" prefix.

 ## Development details